Edge of seventeen

 Luckily, she’ll wake up in the morning, and the Mommy-heartache I feel now—so strong I’m sure it might overwhelm me—will be washed away by one sure fact: my little girl is flourishing—and there is really nothing more beautiful than that.

-Even though it means that with each giggle and flutter of long dark lashes, she inches closer to becoming a real big girl — a woman even.
+Even though it means that with each giggle and flutter of long dark lashes, she inches closer to becoming an actual big girl—and someday, a woman.

 This isn’t the birthday post.